APPLY TO DUKEENGAGE WASHINGTON, DC – DEMOCRACY AT RISK

 - Vote Early Day

 Professor Mlyn will work with community partners to arrange student placements after acceptance into this program.
 The nature of student work will vary according to the placement and needs of the partner.
 Most work will take place in an office setting and could involve research, writing and policy analysis.
+Some placements may be virtual or hybrid.
 Students with specific placement ideas should feel to ask about those in their DukeEngage interview.

 In applying for this program, students must understand that placement could be at any one of the community partner organizations, or others that later become available.
 Students need to be aware that: (1) some placements may require a separate application process or further interviews, and (2) final decisions will be made by partners and the program director, not by students.